Photoelectric effect: 20th century

 Albert Einstein's mathematical description of how the photoelectric effect was caused by absorption of quanta of light was in one of his Annus Mirabilis papers, named "On a Heuristic Viewpoint Concerning the Production and Transformation of Light".
 The paper proposed a simple description of energy quanta, and showed how they explained the blackbody radiation spectrum.
 His explanation in terms of absorption of discrete quanta of light agreed with experimental results.
 It explained why the energy of photoelectrons was not dependent on incident light intensity.
 This was a theoretical leap, but the concept was strongly resisted at first because it contradicted the wave theory of light that followed naturally from James Clerk Maxwell's equations of electromagnetism, and more generally, the assumption of infinite divisibility of energy in physical systems.

 Einstein's work predicted that the energy of individual ejected electrons increases linearly with the frequency of the light.
 The precise relationship had not at that time been tested.
 By 1905 it was known that the energy of photoelectrons increases with increasing frequency of incident light and is independent of the intensity of the light.
 However, the manner of the increase was not experimentally determined until 1914 when Millikan showed that Einstein's prediction was correct.

+In 1937, the Bulgarian physicist Georgi Nadjakov discovered the photoelectret state in dielectrics.
+The phenomenon is related to photoelectric effects in solids and later contributed to the physical basis of xerography.

 The photoelectric effect helped to propel the then-emerging concept of wave–particle duality in the nature of light.
 Light simultaneously possesses the characteristics of both waves and particles, each being manifested according to the circumstances.
 The effect was impossible to understand in terms of the classical wave description of light, as the energy of the emitted electrons did not depend on the intensity of the incident radiation.
 Classical theory predicted that the electrons would 'gather up' energy over a period of time, and then be emitted.

 The quantum of light was given its modern name by Gilbert N. Lewis when he coined the term 'photon' in his letter "The Conservation of Photons" to Nature published in 18 December 1926.